 Purdue Regional Extension Center (PurdueREC)

-Purdue Healthcare Advisors was one of 62 Regional Extension Centers nationwide chosen by the Office of the National Coordinator for Health IT (ONC) to implement the 2010-2015 Health IT Regional Extension Center (REC) Cooperative Agreement Program authorized by the Health Information Technology for Economic and Clinical Health Act (HITECH).
+Purdue Healthcare Advisors was one of 62 Regional Extension Centers nationwide chosen by the Office of the National Coordinator for Health IT (ONC) to implement the 2010-2015 Health IT Regional Extension Center (REC) Cooperative Agreement Program authorized by the Health Information Technology for Economic and Clinical Health Act.

-During the programmatic years, PHA helped its PurdueREC-registered providers secure more than $200M in MU incentive payments from the Center for Medicare and Medicaid EHR Incentive Payment Plan, which is now called the Medicare Promoting Interoperability Program.
-PurdueREC guided more than 25% of the state's primary care providers to MU compliance, including 25 Critical Access Hospitals (CAHs) and 5 Rural Hospitals (RHs); and helped more than 89% of Indiana's Federally Qualified Health Clinics.
+PHA helped its registered providers secure more than $200M in MU incentive payments from the CMS EHR Incentive Payment Plan.
+We guided more than 25% of the state's primary care providers to MU compliance, including 25 Critical Access Hospitals (CAHs) and 5 Rural Hospitals (RHs); and helped more than 89% of Indiana's Federally Qualified Health Clinics.
 All the PurdueREC's CAHs and RHs implemented an EHR, and 83% achieved the MU standard while 98% achieved the first milestone.
 PurdueREC was recognized nationally for excellence with regard to grant sustainability efforts, most notably around the areas of Health IT privacy and security.